 Improving the Internet's Transport Layer

-The Internet's transport layer is almost impossible to change; this is at least partially due to its lack of abstraction, which makes application designers choose protocols instead of services.
-I vaguely described a better approach in:
+The Internet's transport layer is now almost impossible to change; this is at least partially due to its lack of abstraction, which makes application designers choose protocols instead of services.
+Several years ago, I rather vaguely described a better approach in:

 Michael Welzl: "A Case for Middleware to Enable Advanced Internet Services", Proceedings of Next Generation Network Middleware workshop (NGNM'04), co-located with Networking 2004, Athens, Greece, 14 May, 2004.

-I want to make that move.
-For some explanations, see these slides: part 1:
+- For some explanations and technical ideas, see these slides: part 1:

 part 2: